Next course term date to be determined – check back later for updates on future offerings.

-The first offering of Reconciliation Through Indigenous Education MOOC was in January 2015 and it had over 5000 enrollments with more than 2000 active students from 120 countries.
-The top three most represented countries were Canada, US and Australia.
+The first offering of Reconciliation Through Indigenous Education MOOC was in January 2015 and it had over 5000 enrolments with more than 2000 active students from 120 countries.
+The top three most represented countries were Canada, the US, and Australia.
 There have now been four offerings, with a fifth in progress now.
-Over 20,000 learners have enroled in the course, the completion rate is over 15 percent, and the verified certification rate is the highest at UBC.
+Over 20,000 learners have enrolled in the course, the completion rate is over 15 percent, and the verified certification rate is the highest at UBC.

 The second offering of the MOOC started in September 2015.
 There were 3550 students enrolled in the course.
 Ultimately, this offering had very similar demographics and with the same results as the first time.
 The average age group was 30-35, which may confirm our goal to inform current educators about Indigenous education and useful teaching strategies when dealing with these complex issues.

 The production of MOOC took far more resources (material, time, and people) than we could have predicted.
 The challenge of this particular MOOC was the fact that it was created by the whole community of scholars, educators, and support personnel, and collaboration across all parties takes a lot of energy and time.
 However, while this proved to be a challenge, it was also the strength of the course, as it included various perspectives and richness of diverse experiences.

 Reconciliation Through Indigenous Education was not a course usually taken by university students who wanted to learn more about the subject area.
 The participants came from a wide range of professions and had different skills as online learners.
 Given the nature of the course, we paid particular attention to making participants feel comfortable by producing a welcome announcement and an orientation video.
 The weekly activities and schedule of tasks were also laid out clearly to facilitate student learning.